If you like to photograph water, with its reflections of sky and trees, look for big opportunities by visiting small water.

 Still, big water’s temptation costs time and preparation.
 And transportation.
 And finding the right spot and the right time.
 The opportunity to shoot, then, is self-limited.
 The river’s not going anywhere.
 It’s our time and circumstances that lead us elsewhere.

 But it doesn’t have to be a big deal.
 Because small is near.
 Small is attractive.
-Small is big enough to lock our attention.
+Small is big enough to grab our attention.
 And small predominates.
-A few trips a few miles from home proved to me that small is the big deal whose invitation is easy to accept.
+A few trips a few miles from home proved to me that small is a big deal whose invitation is easy to accept.
+Small water is an easy target when I want to photograph water.

 Small waters are the small ponds tucked in the brush, the small creeks barely moving among bare winter trees, the rain-fed puddles caught between thick stands of trees and denied the drying sun.
 And remnant puddles, the remains of streams escaping their banks after four inches of rain.

-What do these small waters do, what do they give us?
+What do these small waters do, what do they offer?

 In a field of dormant golden tan grasses, a puddle reflects the deep blue of a storm-cleared sky.
 Surrounded by orange clay soil, water hosts its complementary color, sky blue.
 Shallow water seems to deepen the image it reflects.
-Stagnant water surprises with the exceptions, the life growing around it and in it.
+Stagnant water surprises with the exceptions, the life growing around it and in it, breaking its mirror surface.
 Normally dry ditches meant to drain a farm field awaken with torrents of water that only last an hour or so.
 Small water magnifies what is seen in it and around it.

 I can’t get over to the big river or the big lake every day.